Updated Jan 2021

 - Move into rented accommodation temporarily.
 Properties marketed as a vacant possession are attractive to buyers as there will be no property chain on one side and no need to wait for the current owners to move out.
 Equally, by moving into rented property short-term, you will increase your appeal as a buyer because you will be chain-free.

 - Sell to a house buying service.
 This is the fastest way to get a guaranteed sale.
 House Buyer Bureau buys any property in any condition or location.
 We can provide a cash offer almost immediately and once the valuation is complete and a firm offer made, the completion can take place in as little as seven days.
-There are no estate agent fees to pay and although the cash offer will be less than the market value, this makes little financial difference when the costs of a traditional sale are taken into consideration (agent fees, repair work, mortgage repayments).
+We are set up to manage the entire process remotely.
+There are no estate agent fees to pay, and although the cash offer will be less than the market value, this makes little financial difference when the costs of a traditional sale are taken into consideration (agent fees, repair work, mortgage repayments).

 If you’re struggling to sell your home, House Buyer Bureau can help.
 We are the UK’s favourite house buying service and have helped hundreds of customers sell up and move on.
-We typically pay 80% of the market value and with our new 120-day guaranteed sale we can offer up to 90%.
-Contact us for your cash quote today.
+We typically pay 80% of the market value, and with our new 120-day guaranteed sale we can offer up to 90%.